LubinKerhuel/hugo/content/post/pitot-build/index.md

 #### Limitation

 Using GPS COG for plane direction add a bias to the plane orientation.
 Would be better using plane orientation from the IMU sensor.
-Not done here to reduce the number of sensor used in the demonstration.
+Not done here to reduce the number of sensors used in the demonstration.
 It works provided the wind is small compared to the airplane air speed, which make the COG bias relatively small.

 <!--
 C:\M91449\MCHP_Blockset\Projects\2017_10_Autopilote\2018_04_12_LogChampdeTir_PitotNum_magOk_LowWind -->